Yaris (video game): Reception

-The game received "overwheming dislike" according to the review aggregation website Metacritic.
+The game received "overwhelming dislike" according to the review aggregation website Metacritic.

-In the Joystiq review, Dan Dormer gave Yaris a scathing review, writing that "Yaris does nothing right, and everything wrong.
+In his Joystiq review, Dan Dormer wrote that "Yaris does nothing right, and everything wrong.
 Every element, from the graphics to the controls to the online play, is just busted.
 Even at the price of free, this lemon isn't fun or worth the sticker price".

-The Videogametalk.com reviewer Mike Flacy wrote of Yaris, "As the title is completely free, you should ask yourself different questions related to value.
-For instance, "Is the title worth the 17.5 seconds it will take to download it?”
+Mike Flacy of Videogametalk.com wrote "As the title is completely free, you should ask yourself different questions related to value.
+For instance, "Is the title worth the 17.5 seconds it will take to download it?"
 That's a tough one.
 You could take out the trash in that amount of time, a much more rewarding task than playing Yaris."
 This sentiment of "not being worth the free price" was widely echoed across major video game review sites.

 Just one positive review came about from the game: Ars Technicas review titled "Yaris: the Xbox Live Arcade sleeper hit of the year" by Frank Caron wrote, "It's simple, it's small, and it's fun.
 Go download it; I'm sure you'll be pleasantly surprised."
 However, the article included a subscript qualifying that other staff members of the site disagreed with Caron's assessment.

 GamesRadar+ ranked the game 33rd on their "The 50 Worst Games of All Time."